dicotips/ToDo-List/README.md

 # To-Do-List

-An exercise working with child elements and Refactor components and refactor files
+* **Author:** Jheser Guzman

-This project is created to understand refactor form, refactor components and styles.
+This exercise has working child elements

-I used the same style like in the video, I added an alert windows to check that allways the user enter one activity in the To-Do List.
+This project is created to understand the refactor form for a TODO List, refactoring components and adding customized styles.